PySimpleGUI/DocsCleanup/cookbook.md

 * change an element's value or settings
 * communicate their value when performing a `window.read()`

 **Important** - while they are shown as strings in many examples, they can be ANYTHING (ints, tuples, objects).
 Anything **EXCEPT Lists**.
-Lists are not valid Keys because in Python lists are not hashable and thus cannot be used as keys in dictionaries.
+Lists are not valid Keys because in Python, lists are not hashable and thus cannot be used as keys in dictionaries.
 Tuples, however, can.

 Keys are specified when you create an element using the `key` keyword parameter.
 They are used to "find elements" so that you can perform actions on them.

 # GETTING STARTED - Copy these design patterns!

 All of your PySimpleGUI programs will utilize one of these 2 design patterns depending on the type of window you're implementing.
 The two types of windows are:

 1. One-shot